 “What was this cedar from the Levant doing in a common workers barracks?”, wondered Lehner.
-The galleries seem to have been populated by bands that are often represented in the tombs of important officials and temple pyramids.
+The galleries seem to have been populated by bands that are often represented in the tombs of important officials and temple-pyramids.
 “We find representations of these troops everywhere”, he said explaining that their names could be translated into “escorts”.
 Each gallery in the party could comfortably accommodate 40 people.

 In fact, there is a whole ritual about capturing and binding and killing a hippo.
 This ritual may have been held in a public place at Giza probably port.
 After the ritual, the hippo’s meat was consumed by troops in galleries.

 These troupes didn’t always have good food.
 Hippo meat was a good break from their daily food.
-Bones found by archaeologists in galleries, indicates that they also consumed goat and sheep meat and salmon.
+Bones found by archaeologists in galleries indicates that they also consumed goat and sheep meat and salmon.
 The troops didn’t get as much cattle or Nile perch, which were considered the more desirable forms of meat and fish.

 And then where are those working at the pyramids?

-Researchers do not exclude the possibility that they have sat in the pyramids, before they were completed.
+Researchers do not exclude the possibility that they have sat in the pyramids before they were completed.
 They say that there is evidence in pits near the pyramids that might suggest this.
-“In 2004 I helped an inspectors from Giza to gather materials from a huge hole in the north of the Great Pyramid.
+“In 2004 I helped an inspector from Giza to gather materials from a huge hole in the north of the Great Pyramid.
 I found the remains of huts or other specific locations of housing, but I found old bones of cattle, pieces of cloth, rope, pieces of wood, part of a hammer and other specific tools used by workers”, explained Lehner.